We

 finds the burnt out remnants of Parrish's

-policeman runs her off, but not before he
+Before a passing policeman runs her off, he

-reveals that Parrish died in the fire.
+reveals Parrish died in the same fire.
 Returning

-to Windom and Kovack -- decked out in a
+to Windom and finding Kovack, who is decked out in a

 ghastly leisure suit and fedora, he offers